-Water-taking and de-watering shall only be permitted in accordance with the standards and permit requirements of the MOECC Province and the NVCA.
+Water-taking and de-watering shall only be permitted in accordance with the standards and permit requirements of the Province and the NVCA.
 Vulnerable Aquifers and Significant Groundwater Recharge Areas, as shown on Schedule C shall be protected.
 (OPA#1)

-The Township shall also take into consideration the water resource management policies and permit requirements of the Ministry of the Environment Province and the Nottawasaga Valley Conservation Authority.
+The Township shall also take into consideration the water resource management policies and permit requirements of the Province and the Nottawasaga Valley Conservation Authority.